push-protocol/push-sdk/packages/examples/nft-notification-using-smart-contract/README.md

 ## Important Notes

 - Ensure that you have created a channel on Push Staging Network at `staging.push.org` before proceeding and are using the private key of the same account in here.
-- If you want to deploy this contract to Mainnet, you must also edit the `EPNS_COMM_ADDRESS` at line number 20 based on the network, please refer here for more details -> [Push Docs](https://push.org/docs/notifications/push-smart-contracts/contract-addresses/)
+- If you want to deploy this contract to Mainnet, you must edit the `EPNS_COMM_ADDRESS` at line number 20 in `MyToken.sol` and  `address` at `./EPNSCOMMPROXY.json` based on the network, please refer here for more details -> [Push Docs](https://push.org/docs/notifications/push-smart-contracts/contract-addresses/).